-The Great Wall of China offers some of the best hiking in China and is one of the incredible ways to experience the natural beauty and history of the country.
+Below is a guide to hiking the Great Wall of China.
+The wall offers some of the best hiking in the country – and it’s one of the incredible ways to experience both the natural beauty and the history of this longtime UNESCO site.

-Below are the names of the main sections of the Great Wall near Beijing.
+Below are the names of the main sections of the wall near Beijing

 If you want to enjoy the splendour of the wall and a good hike, I strongly recommend you avoid Badaling and only go there as a last resort.
 Badaling is 3.7 kilometres long and takes around 2 hours to hike if there are no queues.